> Communication

 All higher education courses need to be accredited by the Australian education system.

-The Australian Qualifications Framework allows countries around the world to recognise your qualification and issue comparable qualifications for local use.
-All our courses are accredited by the Tertiary Education Quality and Standards Agency, a national agency closely regulated by the Australian government to ensure you are receiving the highest quality learning experience.
+The Australian Qualifications Framework allows countries around the world to recognise your qualifications and issue comparable qualifications for local use.
+All our courses are accredited by the Tertiary Education Quality and Standards Agency, a national agency regulated by the Australian government to ensure you are receiving the highest quality learning experience.

 International students are also protected under Australian law through the Education Services for Overseas Students (ESOS) Act.
 This framework sets out the standards that Australian institutions must meet in offering education and training services.